WojtekKamilowski/CI_PP1_CDVMR/README.md

 </details>
 <details>
     <summary>Map</summary>
-    Placed in the center of the page, on the right side of the Contact page.<br>
+    Placed on the right side in the center of the Contact page.<br>
     Includes an iframe map from Google Maps.<br>
     The map is responsive, moves below the form for medium size screens and reduces its size for smaller screens.<br>
     User stories covered: 15.